On 2024

 Anyone who knows me knows I’m not the biggest horror buff.
 Nothing against the genre at all, I just like others more.
 And yet, this year, The Substance and Longlegs were two of the best theater experiences I had all year.
 Decidedly creepy, but unafraid to be goofy and campy, and it made me laugh and feel uncomfortable in equal measures.
 It looks absolutely incredible, with an intricately detailed atmosphere paired with great cinematography and color.
 Maika Monroe is really great in this, but as a Cage-head, I had an awesome time watching him.
 Side note: awesome score and soundtrack.

 I’d never dare to frame myself as any sort of authority on film that is to be taken seriously, at least not anymore and not at this point in my life.
-But…for my money, Dune: Part Two and The Substance are the two best 2024 releases I’ve seen so far.
+But…for my money, Dune: Part Two and The Substance are among the best 2024 releases I’ve seen.
 I loved Fargeat’s commitment to making this film viscerally uncomfortable, incorrigibly zany, and over-the-top.
 Demi Moore delivers one of the year’s best performances in a role that is obviously very personal and vulnerable, and Margaret Qualley also delivers in spades.
 Even Dennis Quaid comes in for a limited amount of screen time and nails it!
 The movie looks really great, and the myriad of strategically-placed Kubrick references does not go unnoticed.
 Despite the fact that it is a goofy, gory film at the surface level, there is a tender, sad vein of reality and truth under it.
 It’s hard to make a horrifying monstrosity seem less unnatural and uncomfortable than a man eating shrimp or even a glossy, sanitized TV set full of sexually objectified fitness dancers, but Fargeat pulls it off in a way that makes it look easy.

 I am, by no means, a Shyamalan fan.
 He’s made one or two of the most mortifying film viewing experiences I’ve ever had, and one or two films that I hold up as all-timers, but most of his stuff is just…fine to me.
 However, I’ve always respected him as a filmmaker for his ethic, his commitment to his vision, the fact that he makes stories with small budgets and large appeal, and the fact that he seems to genuinely love his work.
 We could all be a little more like M. Night.
 That being said, Trap is so fun and entertaining that I felt disappointed in myself for missing out on it in theaters.
 I won’t spoil it if you haven’t seen it, but the way the film unfolds and the way it uses the intelligence of its protagonist is so smart and so cool, that the premise and the weirdness of the concert that the film takes place in work completely despite the nonsense and impracticality.
 The balance of camp and stylish execution seems more present to me here than in a lot of Shyamalan’s filmography.
 Oh, and excellent work by cinematographer Sayombhu Mukdeeprom (here he is again) and a pitch-perfect Josh Hartnett.